 Two coldwater streams, Cranberry and Trout Brooks, run through the Desert Natural Area.
 These streams provide high quality habitat to native brook trout and a diversity of macroinvertebrates.
 Such high quality streams are uncommon in the Metrowest Boston area.
-No major management disturbances will be conducted within the 200 foot buffer of these perennial streams.
+Management will be designed to protect the integrity of these streams.

 There are several vernal pools that provide critical breeding habitat for blue and yellow spotted salamanders, and wood frogs.
 These pools are also important to turtles for spring feeding.
 SVT initiated long term monitoring of the vernal pool on their property.
 Care will be taken with any management actions to assure protection of upland habitat requirements of the vernal pool obligate species.

 Recreational access and trail improvements have been on-going for many years by all of the landowners in the Desert.
 There is an on-going effort to eliminate illicit off-road vehicle use.
 SVT updated a trail map for the entire area.
 There are over six miles of trails open for passive recreation.
 Most landowners permit hunting and mountain bike riding although these activities are not allowed at SVT and the GFWC.

 Invasive Species Control

 Mapping of invasive plant species and distribution was completed in 2009 and 2010.
 SVT and the City of Marlborough have contracted with the New England Wild Flower Society (NEWFS) to conduct targeted herbicide treatments to control invasive plants.
 Use of herbicides is essential for certain species such as Oriental bittersweet, black swallow-wort, phragmites and Japanese knotweed as well as for very large shrubs.
 We organize volunteers to conduct manual removal of invasive plants where appropriate and to assist certified applicators.
 These are on-going efforts.